and471/USWebBridge-mine/README.md

 * `JANUS_INCLUDE_DIR` (directory where janus header files are located, installed in the previous step.
 Located in $PREFIX/include, by default /usr/local/include)

 Then run `make`

+## Running

+First copy/symlink the generated lib/libjanus_ultrasound.so file to $PREFIX/lib/janus/plugins

+Then run Janus like so:
+DNLIMAGESOURCE=__DIR__  janus -F /etc/janus/

+Replacing __DIR__ with the directory containing DNL images.

+Then see https://github.com/and471/USJanusFrontend for running the frontend